0xluckycoder/ecommerce/README.md

 ## TODO

 - [x] - list down features
-- [ ] - learn how to properly model nosql databases
-- [ ] - start to model the database example

 - [x] - Store UI design
     - [x] - go through the antdesign and be familiar with components
     - [x] - learn how to adujust styles in antdesign
-    - [/] - choose a logo and color theme
+    - [x] - choose a logo and color theme
+    - [x] - design dashbaord page

+- [x] - Make the design consistant and every page
+- [x] - Design Login cards figma UI
+- [/] - Make design look better & apply it to all pages

+### Front-End
+- [ ] - Go through react docs and recap everything
+- [ ] - Start development with Frontend
+    - [ ] - Configure with AntDesign / Sass / Use pure css no frameworks
+- [ ] - Learn how pro developers use reactjs
+- [ ] - Use useReducer as a state manager
+- [ ] - Dashboard homepage
+- [ ] - Orders page
-    - [ ] - design dashbaord page
+- [ ] - Products page

 https://www.mongodb.com/nosql-explained/data-modeling